Foundation Screening & Tracking Manual

 The Foundation Teaching Sequence Manual outlines what to teach and when to teach it sequence over a full year for Literacy, Oral Language and Movement

-Foundation to Year 3 Teaching Sequence: Phonics & High-Frequency Words
+Foundation to Year 3 High-Frequency Word Teaching Sequence

 An evidence-based structured synthetic phonics (SSP) program that integrates the teaching of high frequency words (HFW’s) within the phonic sequence.